In this article, we explain how you can remotely configure Google Chrome for Android devices using managed app configurations.

 The instructions cover the deployment of the app, configuration of the browser home page, bookmarks, and also how to allow or block access to certain websites.

-Lastly, at the end of the article, we demonstrate how you run the Chrome browser in kiosk mode which prevents users’ access to the rest of the device.
+At the end of the article, we demonstrate how you run the Chrome browser in kiosk mode which prevents users' access to the rest of the device.

-- Miradore Enterprise plan or active trial.
+- Miradore Premium Plan or active trial.

 - You will need to have Administrator or Editor rights on the Miradore site.

 - Managed Google Play Enterprise must be enabled and configured on the Miradore site.

 - The app configs are applicable to Fully Managed Android Enterprise devices and Android devices with a Work Profile.